 So, if you are having marital problems or you are feeling unhappy in the marriage and your spouse won't go to counseling, then you go!

 In counseling, you need to focus on your own thoughts and actions that are causing your unhappy feelings, rather on what your spouse is doing.
-You need to be exploring the following questions:

 - How are you treating yourself that is causing you to feel unhappy?